vivien98/cosece470-fa22/README.md

 # Principles of Blockchains

 Welcome!
-This is the repository for ECE 598 PV: Principles of Blockchains, Spring 2022 at University of Illinois, Urbana-Champaign.
-[Main website of the course](https://courses.grainger.illinois.edu/ece598pv/sp2022/).
+This is the repository for COS/ECE 470 : Principles of Blockchains, Fall 2022 at Princeton University.
+[Main website of the course](https://blockchains.princeton.edu/principles-of-blockchains/).

 ## Discussion
 We use Piazza for discussion.